erikkurcz/notes/day0/spark_notes.md

 ### Persistence
 * using memory option of Memory and Disk means if you run out of space in memory, it will dump to disk.
   * performance hit?
 Yes.
 Saves your life for when you have a bigger job than expeected?
 Also yes.

+### Spark SQL
+* Load your dataframe into memory, run SQL on it, but without making schemas etc
+* Can use different formats like JSON, Parquet, etc
+* Can perform ETL on data then run ad-hoc querying
+* 2 main componetns
+  * DataFrame (self-ex)
+  * SQLContext (all relevant SQL commands)
+* Quotes
+	* "Use this engine as much as possible, you'll get good performance out of it.
+A well-written SQL statemnet can do most of what you'll want to do most of the time, after that it's just misc cleanup using your own operations"
+	* "There is an engine for streaming data queries called StructuredSQL" From the crowd: SparkSQL supports user-defined functions because it's just a lambda function applied through Spark's SQL engine.
+Hive will have trouble with it because it must be compiled into jar file, each query must be told where to find it, etc.
+* Using pure SQL **will not** enforce type safety, which is really the only drawback
+  * Shouldn't it be type safe based on schema of in-memory data? (*someone else asked this before I could*)
+    * Didn't have full answer on this but ack'd that it's a fair question.
+From the crowd: potentially it reads schema of datastructure and enforces that way?
+  * Related: If you're updating using SQL statement, will it error out if you designate wrong type for column?